Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 ### Amazon Polly

-* Turn text into lifelike speech using deep learning
+* Turns text into lifelike speech
-* Allowing you to create applications that talk
+* Create applications that talk, and build entirely new categories of speech-enabled products
+* Text-to-Speech (TTS) service uses advanced deep learning technologies to synthesize natural sounding human speech

 ### Amazon Translate

-* Natural and accurate language translation
+* Neural machine translation service that delivers fast, high-quality, and affordable language translation
-* Amazon Translate allows you to localize content for international users, and to easily translate large volumes of text efficiently.
+* Uses deep learning models to deliver more accurate and more natural sounding translation
+* Localize content such as websites and applications for your diverse users

 ### Amazon Lex & Connect